Blog

 An efficient tenant onboarding process will prioritize secure and convenient methods for tenants to submit their security deposit and rent payments.
 Naturally, this starts and ends with clear communication.
 If you have not covered this in the context of the lease agreement, do so now: Clearly outline all available payment methods, as well as rent due dates, late fee structures, and any associated payment processing fees.

-You can also offer the option for direct bank transfers between the tenant's account and the accounts of your property management company.
+You can also offer the option of direct bank transfers between the tenant's account and the accounts of your property management company.

 For technology-averse tenants, you may find it necessary to offer traditional payment methods such as cashier's checks or money orders, which provide a secure way for tenants to submit payments without the risk of personal check bounces.